b2evolution/b2evolution/readme.md

 ## Requirements

-Basically, all you need is a [standard web hosting plan](http://b2evolution.net/web-hosting/top-quality-best-webhosting.php).
+Basically, all you need is a standard [web hosting plan](http://b2evolution.net/web-hosting/top-quality-best-webhosting.php).

-More specifically, your web server should support PHP 5.2+, MySQL 5+ & Apache 2+.
-[More info here](http://b2evolution.net/man/installation-upgrade/system_requirements).
+More specifically, your web server should support PHP 5.2+, MySQL 5+ & Apache 2+ (which is very common).
+More info about these requirements [here](http://b2evolution.net/man/installation-upgrade/system_requirements).

 ## Downloading